c-noblet/poke-battle/README.md

 # Pokémon battle generator

-This app tweet random Pokémon battle.
+This app tweet random Pokémon battle pictures with Pokémon from the 1st to 4th generation and trainers from the 1st to the 5th generation.

 [Twitter account](https://twitter.com/GreenIcosahedr1)